This post may contain affiliate links. Please see our disclosure policy.

 You can even process turkey bone-in, or boneless.
 Both are fine, believe it or not.

 Turkey can be used in any chicken canning recipe, even though it is technically a different meat.
-All types of poultry can be used interchangeably, so you can also use duck, goose or quails in chicken canning recipes as well.
+All types of poultry can be used interchangeably, so you can also use duck, goose or quail in chicken canning recipes as well.

-That said, it is, in fact, a different animal, and there are some recipes where turkey works best.
+That said, it is, in fact, a different animal, and there are some recipes where turkey works especially well.
 More often than not, you’ll be working with leftover turkey after a holiday meal, whereas with chicken, you’re often canning with boneless skinless pieces picked up already prepped and ready (but raw).
 Turkey is also available year-round as ground meat, while ground chicken is much harder to find.

 Both of these facts mean that turkey canning recipes are sometimes a bit different than chicken canning recipes, so I’ve collected this list of canning recipes that work well specifically with turkey.
 Feel free, of course, to use turkey in place of chicken in any canning recipe though, knowing that it’s a safe and allowable substitution.